atSistemas/apigw_pilot_aws/README.md

   - lambdaRouter: Name of the router lambda to which all API input requests will be delegated and which will be hooked up with the API Gateway service for our API.
   - stageName: Name of the stage used to publish our API.
   - resourceServerName: Name of the server resource used in Cognito.
-  - url: Url on which the API will be published.
+  - tokenUrl: Url to create cognito token auth to operation api.